 You do not need to add all your sites at once - you can come back later and add more sites as needed.

 Next you should add some investigator accounts for each site so that randomisations can be performed by the sites.
-You do this through the user manager.
+You do this through Access.

 If your trial has a code list you should update the list to reflect the availability of treatment kits at each site.
 Randomisation cannot occur if there are no codes available at a site.